BA (Hons) Marketing and Business Management

 Why study Marketing and Business Management?

-Begin your career as a professional marketer and manager, ready to excel in any organisation.
-Develop your professional marketing knowledge and skills for the digital era.
+Begin your career as a professional marketer and manager, ready to excel in the work place.
+Study our CIM-accredited Marketing and Business degree and develop your professional marketing knowledge and skills.

 Focused on preparing you for work, this degree gives you a thorough grounding in marketing and business.
 You'll learn how to understand different markets, manage customer relationships and communicate your brand strategy effectively.